antonkomarev/php-db-migration-validator/README.md

 ## Introduction

+In modern frameworks migrations usually have `up` and `down` methods.
+In `up` method of migration definition you had to write code which is called only on running migration forward and in `down` - the code which is called only on rolling migration back.

 It is standard practice to make database migrations irreversible.
 Migrations should be backward compatible and only go forward.
+In Laravel missing or empty `down` method does not prevent rolling back migration.
+Database state would not change, but migration will remove from applied migrations registry and next `php artisan migrate` execution will call `up` method one more time.
+To prevent this behavior all migrations should have `down` method which will throw an Exception, nothing more.

 This tool checks if all migration files fulfil this requirement.
 You can add it to the server's git hooks to prevent migrations from rolling back, or add validation to CI.

 ## Installation